 In June 2023, Legal Charter 1.5 was launched by a group of prominent commercial and corporate law firms.
 It aims to drive transformational change to mitigate the climate crisis.
 One of its eight principles is a commitment to developing a methodology for measuring advised emissions.
 Signatories believe that this is a key element in the legal sector’s pathway to delivering on its 1.5°C commitments.

-Even more recently, September 2023 saw the publication of a white paper by Oxygen House proposing the first guidance methodology for calculating advised emissions.
+Then September 2023 saw the publication of a white paper by Oxygen House proposing the first guidance methodology for calculating advised emissions.
 While it highlights many data gaps and areas for improvement, it is a huge first step in helping firms address the challenge of quantifying advised emissions.
 Firms looking to get ahead in this area of law firm ESG should take a close look at this paper.